abugid/alx-system_engineering-devops/0x02-shell_redirections/README.md

 16 print lines matching a pattern with trailing context 17 print lines that dont match a specific pattern
 18 print lines that start with a letter
+19 find and replace characters in a file